Why Your Car Insurance Coverage Limits Are Too Low

 It’s also important to keep in mind that states may require you to have different types of coverage.
 Most states require a combination of:

-- Bodily injury liability: Bodily injury liability coverage pays for expenses that other people experience due to an accident you have caused.
-These expenses could include hospital visits, lab work, physical therapy, etc.
+- Bodily injury liability: Bodily injury liability coverage pays for medical expenses that other people experience as a result of an accident you have caused.
+These expenses could include costs related to hospital visits, lab work, physical therapy and more.

-- Property damage liability: Property damage liability coverage pays for property damage resulting from an accident you caused.
-These can include vehicle repair and replacement costs and damage to other physical property like a fence or house.
+- Property damage liability: Property damage liability coverage pay for property damage resulting from an accident you caused.
+These can include vehicle repair and replacement costs, as well as damage to other physical property like a fence or house.

 - Uninsured and underinsured motorist coverage: Uninsured motorist coverage pays for expenses that were caused by a driver who was uninsured, or someone involved in a hit and run accident.
-Underinsured motorist coverage helps cover any remaining costs after another driver’s insurance has paid out the policy limits.
+Underinsured motorist coverage helps to cover any remaining expenses you have after another driver’s insurance has paid out the policy limits.
 These types of insurance help to ensure you aren’t left with unpaid expenses from an accident that wasn’t your fault.

 - Personal injury protection or no-fault insurance: Personal injury protection and no-fault insurance will help to cover your medical bills regardless of who was at fault for the accident.
-This coverage may also pay for lost wages and other expenses, like childcare or household help if you cannot carry out those tasks.
+This type of coverage may also pay for lost wages and other expenses, like childcare or household help if you’re unable to carry out those tasks.

-States like Alabama and Alaska require liability insurance.
-In contrast, others, like Connecticut, require not only liability coverage but also uninsured and underinsured motorist coverage.
+States like Alabama and Alaska require liability insurance, but some states like Connecticut require not only liability coverage, but also uninsured and underinsured motorist coverage.
 Delaware is even stricter, requiring liability coverage, uninsured and underinsured motorist coverage, and personal injury protection.

-Just because a state doesn’t require you to have all four insurance coverage doesn’t mean you don’t need them.
-These four types of coverage help to protect you in different scenarios, and they could mean the difference between being financially responsible for expenses and not having to worry about them.
+Just because a state doesn’t require you to have all four types of insurance coverages doesn’t mean that you don’t need them.
+These four types of coverage help to protect you in different scenarios, and they could mean the difference between your being financially responsible for expenses and you not having to worry about them.

 Are State Minimum Insurance Requirements Enough?

 While state minimum insurance requirements indicate the amount of insurance you need to be able to drive legally, you can take out a policy with much higher limits.
-It’s very possible that an accident’s expenses may exceed those minimum limits, especially if a person is seriously injured or multiple vehicles are involved.
+It’s very possible that an accident’s expenses will exceed those minimum limits, especially if a person is seriously injured or multiple vehicles are involved.

-While minimum insurance requirements are enough to drive legally in your state, you must decide if you think they are enough coverage.
+While minimum insurance requirements are enough to drive legally in your state, you must decide if you think they provide enough coverage.
 If you’re in a state with higher minimums, you might decide that the coverage is enough for you to feel comfortable.
-In states with lower minimums, getting more coverage is a good idea.
+In states with lower minimums, it’s a good idea to get more coverage.

 How to Save on Car Insurance Without Sacrificing Coverage

-It’s best to buy as much car insurance coverage as possible, and there are several ways to do that affordably.
+It’s best to buy as much car insurance coverage as you can afford, and there are several ways to do that affordably.

 Increase Your Deductible

 If you want to increase your policy limits without paying higher premiums, you might consider increasing your deductible.
-With a higher deductible, you can keep your premium down.
-Still, you must prepare to pay the large deductible out of pocket after an accident before your insurance will pay for expenses.
+With a higher deductible, you can keep your premium down, but you need to be prepared to pay the large deductible out-of-pocket after an accident before your insurance will pay for expenses.

 Get a Discount

 If you have multiple vehicles, you could be eligible for a multi-vehicle discount when you insure them with the same company.
-And if you have other types of insurance like homeowner’s or renter’s insurance, you could qualify for multi-policy discounts.
-To receive this discount, both policies must be with the same company for those policies and your car insurance.
+And if you have other types of insurance like homeowner’s or renter’s insurance, you could qualify for multi-policy discounts if you use the same company for those policies and your car insurance.

 But most importantly, you will need to shop around and compare quotes.
-By changing to another car insurance company, you might be able to increase your policy limits while keeping your premium the same or just paying a bit more.
+You might find that by changing to another car insurance company, you can increase your policy limits while keeping your premium the same or just paying a bit more.